 Aloe Vera Juice (Distilled or from inner leaf only, do not use juice that may contain latex from the leaf)

 Aloe vera is well known for nutrient compounds that help heal and soothe the skin when used externally; it has similar benefits on the lining of the digestive tract when taken internally.
 Aloe decreases irritation and enhances healing and repair of ulcers in the stomach and intestines; it helps reduce intestinal inflammation.
 It can neutralize excess stomach acid without the pH rise associated with antacids over time, and it acts as a prebiotic, helping to promote the growth of healthy bacteria that aid digestion.

-Up to twice a day, distilled aloe vera juice can be used in place of water to make the slippery elm bark gel or “gruel.”
+Up to twice a day, distilled aloe vera juice can be used in place of water to make the slippery elm bark gel or “gruel" (but not the "syrup").

-If not using SEB powder, one-half teaspoon of aloe vera juice can be given to kitty to drink or administered plain, via syringe, prior to a meal twice a day.
+Aloe vera juice can also be given to kitty to drink or administered plain, via syringe, prior to a meal twice a day.
 It can also be mixed into food: this promotes healing longer term, but it doesn’t provide nausea relief if kitty isn’t eating.

-In the U.S. we suggest George’s or Lily of the Desert organic preservative-free unflavored juice.
+In the U.S. George’s or Lily of the Desert organic preservative-free unflavored juice do not contain the latex and are safe for cats.
 The organic is a bit bitter and kitty may not like it; the George’s has no taste but is not organic.